zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 1:IGD:+:Pwr:0000:00:02.0
 2:DIS-Audio: :Off:0000:01:00.1
 ```
-(Note: `vga_switcheroo` is the legacy kludge for hybrid graphics systems.
-It is being replaced by
+(Note: `vga_switcheroo` is the legacy kludge for hybrid graphics systems exposed by the `radeon` module.)
-'muxless hybrid graphics' but its kernel interface is still there.)

-## Sidestep: muxless graphics switching
+## Sidestep: graphics switching

 This section is about Open**GL** rather than OpenCL.
 I include it to document how simple it has
 become to switch to the discrete GPU for rendering.
-It can even be done for a single application,
+This can even be done for a single application,
 and all it requires is setting an environment variable.

 ```bash